The Demand for Medical Coders Is on the Rise. Here’s How to Land a Gig

 After two years of following a doctor around the office as a medical assistant, Raina Diaz was ready for a change.

-She decided to enroll at her local state college, where she learned that becoming a medical coder could be a way of staying in the field of medicine without being on the front lines.
-Now she’s a certified coder specializing in radiology, doing her part from the comfort of her office.
+She enrolled at her local state college, where she learned that becoming a medical coder could be a way of staying in her field without being on the front lines.
+Now as a certified coder she analyses clinical statements and assigns standard codes using a classification system.

-“I like the solitude, keeping busy reading the reports and figuring everything out,” she says.
+“I like the solitude, keeping busy reading the reports and figuring everything out,” says Diaz, who specializes in radiology.

-According to 2016 data from the Bureau of Labor and Statistics, the demand for medical coders is expected to rise due to an aging population that will require medical care.
-The findings suggest employment will grow 13% by 2026.
-The average median salary in 2017 was $39,180.
+According to 2016 data from the Bureau of Labor and Statistics, the demand for medical coders is expected to rise 13% by 2026 due to an aging population that will require medical care.
+The average median salary of a medical coder in 2017 was $39,180.

 Before you receive a bill from a hospital or a doctor’s office, a medical coder processes your medical chart.